Important Information

 Peak climbing is a second step after the normal trekking who wants to experience the adventure beyond the trekking.
 There are more than 1300 peak with 6000 meters among which only one quarter of them are officially opened for climbing Nepal government.

-Apart from mountaineering expedition, we also offer numbers of trekking peaks with altitude ranging between 5000m to 6600 for well experienced trekkers and beginner climbers.
+Apart from mountaineering expedition, we also offer numbers of trekking peaks with altitude ranging between 5000m to 6600m for well experienced trekkers and beginner climbers.
 It obvious that all kind of climbing need technical skill and experience guide which Himalayan Wander Walkers provides you.
 Peak climbing in Nepal offers the best adventure trekking and expedition experience to all kinds of Himalayan Wander Walkers is a specialized in organizing climbing training course at base camp before the summit start.

-CHECKLISTS FOR ISLAND PEAK ClIMBING
+CHECKLISTS FOR ISLAND PEAK CLIMBING

 • Valid passport (valid for six months from the date of your trip)

 • MasterCard, Visa Credit, and Debit Cards are accepted in Nepal.
-However, traveler's cheques and some cash are highly recommended.
+However, some cash is highly recommended.

-• Mobile (if your cell phone is from CINGULAR USA or ATNT (USA) operators then your cell phone will work in Nepal.)
+• Mobile (if your cell phone is from CINGULAR USA or ATNT (USA) operators, then your cell phone will work in Nepal.)

 Guiding, Food, and Camping